grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

     45-degrees (1/8<sup>th</sup> turn).

     > [!IMPORTANT]
-    > Do not overtighten the screws on the battery frame or battery.
+    > Don't overtighten the screws on the battery frame or battery.
 If the frame is cracked, the battery must not be used.

 4.  **Assemble the Battery FPC and FPC Bracket -** Assemble the Battery FPC to the Motherboard.
 Using a 3IP (Torx-Plus) driver, install 2